StanWarford/pep9suite/README.md

 After making a local clone of the repository, navigate to the pep9micro/pep9micro directory, and open the project in Qt Creator.
 All that's left to do is build and enjoy.

 # Help Documentation
-The program comes packaged with help documentation to describe the nature & function of the Pep/9 virtual machine.
-This includes walkthroughs on Pep/9 assembly language programming and debugging tools/tips.
-It also includes a collection of sample assembly programs.
+The program comes packaged with help documentation to describe the nature and function of the Pep/9 virtual machine including walkthroughs on Pep/9 assembly language programming and debugging tools/tips.
+It also has a collection of sample assembly programs from the text _Computer Systems_, J. Stanley Warford, 5th edition, on which Pep/9 is based.